Gerringong

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Gerringong had a median income among taxpayers of $47,201 and an average income of $73,079.
-This is above the national averages of $52,390 and $65,215 for Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated median income would be approximately $51,383 and average income would be around $79,554 as of September 2025.
-Census data indicates that household, family, and personal incomes in Gerringong are at the 54th percentile nationally.
-Income distribution shows that the $1,500 - $2,999 bracket is dominant with 29.4% of residents (1,218 people), similar to regional levels where 29.9% fall into this bracket.
-After housing costs, 85.8% of income remains for other expenses.
-Gerringong's SEIFA income ranking places it in the 7th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, Gerringong had a median income among taxpayers of $47,201 with an average income of $73,079.
+This is above the national averages of $52,390 and $65,215 for Regional NSW respectively.
+Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, current estimates would be approximately $51,383 (median) and $79,554 (average).
+Census data shows that household, family, and personal incomes in Gerringong cluster around the 54th percentile nationally.
+In terms of income distribution, the $1,500 - $2,999 bracket dominates with 29.4% of residents (1,218 people), similar to regional levels where 29.9% occupy this bracket.
+After housing expenses, 85.8% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income